-The Portland Psychotherapy Clinic, Research, & Training Center is offering a one-year clinical/research fellowship to begin in the late summer of 2019.
-The position is flexible depending upon the match between the interests of the fellow and the needs of the center.
+The Portland Psychotherapy Clinic, Research, & Training Center is offering one-year clinical/research fellowships that begin in the late summer of 2020.
+Positions are flexible depending upon the match between the interests of the fellow and the needs of the center.

 There are three possible fellowship tracks that are available for applicants:

-1. Anxiety disorders track – The anxiety disorders track focuses on learning structured time-limited treatments (based on exposure principles and acceptance and commitment therapy) for anxiety and repetitive behavior disorders under the supervision of Dr. Brian Thompson.
-This may include both children and adults.
+1. Anxiety disorders track – The anxiety disorders track focuses on developing expertise in the treatment of anxiety and obsessive-compulsive and related disorders through learning structured time-limited treatments (based on exposure principles and acceptance and commitment therapy).
+Supervision is provided by Dr. Brian Thompson and Dr. Joanne Chan, both of whom are also involved in research on evidence-based interventions for anxiety disorders.
+This may include working with adolescents and/or adults.
 The fellow will also have time set aside for administrative and research activities within an anxiety specialty clinic.

 2. Research track – Fellows participating in this track will spend between 50-80% of their time in research and the remainder providing clinical services.
 They may have the opportunity to participate in analyzing research data, writing papers, and potentially collect pilot data on an original research project.
 Possible research areas include: